sarah-j-smith/QuestGameEvents/README.md

     ScheduleGameEvent(some_event)

-The event will occur, after some_event.turn turns have passed.
+The event will occur, assuming `done` is false, after some_event.turn turns have passed.
 (It's moved to active_events)

 ----

     UnscheduleGameEvent(another_event)

 The event will not occur.
 (It's moved to dead_events).
+The `done` flag is not changed.

 ----

     StageEvent(super_event)

-If done is true, does nothing.
-If done is false the event immediately occurs.
+If `done` is true, does nothing.
+If `done` is false the event immediately occurs.
 Its script is run and its done flag is set true.

 ----